Deyemzy/aws-bootcamp-cruddur-2023/journal/week0.md

 ## 4. Created budgets and billing alarms

-Created separate budgets for credit and actual spend: Because having two budgets can help you more accurately forecast your future spending, as well as identify any areas where you may need to adjust your usage or optimize your resources to stay within budget.
-And I created the billing alarms to get notified when as estimated charges exceed the threshold.
+I created two separate budgets in AWS - one for credit and one for actual spend.
+This approach helps to better manage costs and usage by allowing for more accurate forecasting of future spending and identification of areas that may require usage adjustments or resource optimization to stay within budget.
+In addition, I set up billing alarms to receive notifications when estimated charges exceed the specified threshold, allowing for proactive monitoring of costs and timely action to manage expenses.

 ![budget](assets/budget.png)